El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer): Cultural references

-Reception and legacy
+Reception

 In its original broadcast, "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" finished 34th in ratings for the week of December 30, 1996 – January 5, 1997, with a Nielsen rating of 9.0, equivalent to approximately 8.7 million viewing households.
 It was the highest-rated show on the Fox network that week.

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said: "Homer's chili-induced trip is brilliant, complete with the surreal tortoise and Indian spirit guide."
 The episode was placed eighth on AskMen.com's "Top 10: Simpsons Episodes" list, and in his book Planet Simpson, Chris Turner named the episode as being one of his five favorites, although he found the ending too sentimental.
 In 2019, Time ranked the episode seventh in its list of 10 best Simpsons episodes picked by Simpsons experts.

 In 2011, Keith Plocek of LA Weekly's Squid Ink blog listed "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" as the best episode of the show with a food theme.

 IGN ranked Johnny Cash's performance as the 14th-best guest appearance in the show's history.
 Cash also appeared on AOL's list of their 25 favorite The Simpsons guest stars, and on The Times' Simon Crerar's list of the 33 funniest cameos in the history of the show.
 Andrew Martin of Prefix Mag named Cash his third-favorite musical guest on The Simpsons out of a list of ten.

 Fred Topel of Crave Online named it the best episode of the entire series.

-The episode was later adapted for the Simpsons Level Pack in the 2015 video game Lego Dimensions as the exclusive level for Homer Simpson.
+The episode was later adapted for the Simpsons Level Pack in the 2015 video game Lego Dimensions as the exclusive level for Homer Simpson, reusing audio from the episode for Cash as the Space Coyote and series lead Dan Castellaneta as Homer.

+In The A.V.
+Club, Oliver Sava writes that "The spirit quest sequence is one of animator David Silverman's finest moments on the show."
+He also praises Cash's performance: "He's the perfect casting choice for Homer's spirit guide, with a deep, commanding voice that fully captures the immense gravity of the character's words.
+When you have Johnny Cash saying something, it sounds important, and that natural authority makes his humorous lines even funnier."
+Of the story, Sava writes: "Because this kind of thing has happened so many times in the past, the viewer can sympathize with Marge's feelings, but we've also seen the love between the spouses in their best moments, so we want them to find their way back to each other.
+And they do, because this is a love that is truly written in the stars."